seanjgildea/CoreSpring5CertificationGuide/container_dependency_ioc.md

 # Can you describe: Dependency injection using annotations (@Component, @Autowired)?

-@Component marks the class as a Java Bean and Spring picks that up and pulls it into the Application context so that it can be injected into @Autowired instances.
+@Component marks the class as a Java Bean which signals Spring to pick it up and pull it into the Application Context so that it can be injected into @Autowired instances.

 @Autowired has a Required property to indicate if the value being injected is optional

 @Required dependencies that are not set raise a corresponding exception

 # Can you describe: Component scanning, Stereotypes and Meta-Annotations?

 Components are scanned at startup based off the specified classpath or marked with @Component

 Stereotypes: An annotation classification for classes. @Component @Controller @Service @Repository

-  An annotation that can be used to annotate other annotations.
+A Stereotype is an annotation that can be used to annotate other annotations.
 Marking interface MyTransactionalService Meta-Annotations: An annotation that is used as part of another annotation.
+For example, @RestController is not a Stereotype.
+It is a convenience annotation composed of @Controller and @Responsebody.

 # Can you describe: Scopes for Spring beans?
 What is the default scope?